ceph/ceph/README.cmake.md

 Overview
 ========

 This is a work-in-progress CMake build system.
-Currently it builds a limited set of targets, and only on Linux/Posix.
+Currently it builds a limited set of targets and only on Linux/POSIX.
 The goals include faster builds (see for yourself), cleaner builds (no libtool), and improved portability (e.g., Windows).

 Building Ceph
 =============

-To build out of source make an empty directory (often named **build**) and run:
+To build out of source (i.e., in a directory not within your local Ceph directory) make an empty directory (often named **build**) and from within it run:

-    $ cmake [path to top level ceph-local directory]
+    $ cmake [path to top level of your local Ceph directory]

-To build in-source make an empty directory called (often named **build**) and run **cmake**:
+To build in-source, make an empty directory called (often named **build**) and run **cmake** as follows:

     $ mkdir build
     $ cd build